marko-domic/botocrypt.arbitrage/README.md

 # Arbitrage Service

-A part of the Botocrypt platform, the main purpose of this service is to process collected cryptocurrency exchanges data from aggregator and to find differences in prices.
+A part of the Botocrypt platform, the main purpose of this service is to process collected cryptocurrency exchanges data from **Aggregator service** and to find differences in prices.
 Using Akka toolkit, each coin for every exchange has up-to-date prices and syncs with other coins.
 After finding trading path opportunity, subscribed users are notified about it.

 ## Architecture overview